MarcWeber/creating_animated_gimp_brushes/README.txt

 How to create the brush:
-1) ruby run.rb, you should get some *.png files
+1) ruby run.rb "prism.pov", you should get some *.png files

 2) copy post-process-brush-layers.scm to ~/.config/gimp-2.9/brushes
 3) in gimp open png files as layers (one image)